Here are some top tips from us to help the whole process go smoothly.

 There are two types of home insurance – buildings insurance and contents insurance.
 Your mortgage lender will often recommend an insurance company for you to use.
 However, insurance is one of the largest costs of managing a new home – it’s a good idea to shop around to find a policy suited to you.

-Your new Cruden home is insured by us up until the day of completion.
+Your new Cruden home is insured by us up until the day of settlement.
 From then on, you’re responsible for both building and contents insurance.
 However, if you’ve arranged with us to put any items into your new home prior to legal completion you will be responsible for insuring them.

 It’s up to you whether or not to have buildings or contents insurance, but we recommend that you do.
 There are risks involved in not insuring your contents, and ultimately, you won’t be covered if anything goes wrong.